Coronavirus (COVID-19): Advice, guidance and visiting restrictions for patients

 In line with recent recommendations from the World Health Organisation, we are introducing new measures at Royal Papworth Hospital NHS Foundation Trust to keep visitors, patients, and staff safe.

-From Monday 15 June, all patients and visitors will be asked to wear face coverings (eg scarves or homemade masks) whilst they are in the hospital.
+From Monday 15 June, it has been policy that all patients and visitors are asked to wear face coverings (eg scarves or homemade masks) whilst they are in the hospital.
 Shielding or vulnerable patients will wear surgical masks which can be obtained from stations at our entrances.

 Face coverings can be cloth and/or homemade, and advice on how to wear and make one can be found on the government website.
 Face coverings worn as part of religious beliefs or cultural practice are also acceptable, providing they are not loose and cover the mouth and nose.

 If you come into the hospital for treatment, you will notice a number of measures that we have introduced to ensure the safety of staff and patients, including: red markings and stickers on the floor to indicate a two-metre distance; perspex screens at receiption desks; markings in our lift to ensure social distancing; and extra wall-mounted hand sanitisers installed throughout the hospital.

 We suspended all non-urgent elective operations from Friday 20 March for at least three months.
 During this time our waiting lists grew, but the number of operations being performed at Royal Papworth Hospital has returned to the levels we had before the coronavirus pandemic back in March, which is ahead of our restoration plan.

 Transplant surgery never stopped during this time but did significantly reduce in number during April and May.
 In June, though, we performed more transplants than we did in February.